50 Cent Donates Profits From His Connecticut Mansion To Charity

 Whenever a well-known celebrity makes a massive donation to charity, some kudos to that famous person’s kindness are in order.
 According to TMZ, 50 Cent just sold his huge mansion in Connecticut, and then sent the proceeds over to make a huge charitable donation.

-50 Cent’s recently unloaded mansion, which totaled around 50,000 square feet, included 21 bedrooms with 25 bathrooms.
+Rapper 50 Cent’s recently unloaded mansion, which totaled around 50,000 square feet, included 21 bedrooms with 25 bathrooms.
 The mansion is located in Farmington, Connecticut.
 The house featured a night club and several game rooms.
 The rapper had listed the house on the market for several years, and it his original starting price was $18.5 million in 2007.

-50 Cent took a huge loss selling the home, as the buyer got the mansion at a $3 million steal.
+The rapper and actor took a huge loss selling the home, as the buyer got the mansion at a $3 million steal.
 However, 50 Cent reportedly still feels great about the sale, because sources close to him claim he will be giving all of the $3 million he just pocketed from the sale of the mansion to the rapper’s G-Unity Foundation.
-50 Cent’s G-Unity Foundation helps non-profit companies that are trying to better the quality of life for those living in low-income communities receive grants, according to TMZ.
+G-Unity Foundation helps non-profit companies that are trying to better the quality of life for those living in low-income communities receive grants, according to TMZ.

-50 Cent purchased the huge Farmington mansion back in 2003 from the previous owner, Mike Tyson for a total of $4.1 million, property records demonstrate according to Mansion Global.
+The rapper purchased the huge Farmington mansion back in 2003 from the previous owner, Mike Tyson, for a total of $4.1 million, property records demonstrate, according to Mansion Global.
 When 50 Cent bought the house, he wound up setting the record in Farmington for the most expensive sale of a home the city ever experienced.
 In fact, 50 Cent’s original purchase of the Farmington mansion still holds that record today.

-50 Cent reportedly paid a significant amount each month totaling nearly $70,000 to keep the mansion.
+Curtis “50 Cent” Jackson reportedly paid a significant amount each month totaling nearly $70,000 to keep the mansion.
 That figure covered both 50 Cent’s mortgage and property taxes.
 Since the rapper recently had to file bankruptcy under Chapter 11 in 2015 after he started struggling financially, he still kept the mansion.

-Now passed his financial issues, the rapper seems pleased he sold the house.
+Now past his financial issues, the rapper seems pleased that he sold the house.
 In fact, for a few years, he joked around publicly about owning the property.
 For example, somebody tried to break into the property back in 2017, but the burglary attempt failed.
 After learning about the attempted break-in, the rapper joked that he had not realized his house was going to be robbed because he thought he sold it, according to Mansion Global.

 50 Cent Sells Connecticut Mansion For $3 Million, Donating Money to Charity https://t.co/bsO5u4t2hk